keejelo/EasyDialogBox/README.md

 # EasyDialogBox
 Easy to use Javascript dialog box!

-Easily create a messagebox, alert, confirm, prompt, toast, or whatever you want to put in a box.
+Easily create a messagebox, alert, confirm, prompt, toast, or whatever you want to put in a dialog box.

 <br />